CEFS 602 Assessment, Diagnosis, and Treatment Planning in Marriage and Family Counseling

 Rationale

 This course is a required course in the licensure programs.
-The purpose of the course is to expand upon the concepts and philosophy of 601 by the teaching and practice of marriage and family therapy skills and techniques.
-The student will be required to understand and demonstrate counseling skills as they relate to the systems philosophy and major theoretical frameworks within the marriage and family therapy field.
+The purpose of the course is to expand upon the concepts and philosophy of CEFS 601 by the teaching and practice of marriage and family therapy skills and techniques.
+The student will be required to understand and demonstrate counseling skills as he or she relates to the systems philosophy and major theoretical frameworks within the marriage and family therapy field.

 Course Assignment